private-jet-coin/docs/docs/token_purchase_agreement.md

-# PRIVATE JET COIN REG D AGREEMENT
+# PRIVATE JET COIN TOKEN PURCHASE AGREEMENT

 This Token Purchase Agreement (this “Agreement”) is entered into as of the Effective Date set forth below between the Seller and the Purchaser as identified below.
 This Agreement includes and incorporates the below Purchase Terms, as well as Schedule A “Purchase Agreement Terms and Conditions,” Schedule B “Token Functionality,” Schedule C “Risk Factors,” and Schedule D "Token Purchase Summary"  which collectively form a single agreement.